mkloubert/nativescript-routed-values/README.md

 `B1` and `B2` will also raise change events for their children.

-### Lowest values wins
+### Other direction

-You also can use the "other direction.
+You also can use the "other" direction, what means that the lower value "wins".

 In that case you have to set `Descending` value of the `RouterStradegy` enum